Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 **Timing between packets**

-- approximately 25ms between communication thermostat and communication heat pump
+- approximately 25ms between communication main controller and communication heat pump
 - approximately 30-50ms (42/37/47/31/29/36) between communication heat pump and communication thermostat
 - approximately 140 or 160 ms between last packet of a package and the first packet of a new package

 This timing corresponds to the description found in a design guide from Daikin which specifies that a response must follow a request after 25ms, and a new request must not follow a response before another 25ms silence.

-# Main package

-#### 1. Packet "000010..."
+# Packet type 10

+### Packet type 10: request

+Header: 000010

 | Byte nr       | Hex value observed            | Description           | Data type     | Bit: description |
 |---------------|:------------------------------|:----------------------|:--------------|:-----------------|